Genotoxicity: Mechanism

-The genotoxic substances induce damage to the genetic material in the cells through interactions with the DNA sequence and structure.
-For example, the transition metal chromium interacts with DNA in its high-valent oxidation state so to incur DNA lesions leading to carcinogenesis.
+Genotoxic substances induce damage to the genetic material in the cells through interactions with the DNA sequence and structure.
+For example, the transition metal chromium interacts with DNA in its high-valent oxidation state, incurring DNA lesions which lead to carcinogenesis.
 The metastable oxidation state Cr(V) is achieved through reductive activation.
-The researchers performed an experiment to study the interaction between DNA with the carcinogenic chromium by using a Cr(V)-Salen complex at the specific oxidation state.
+Researchers performed an experiment to study the interaction between DNA with the carcinogenic chromium by using a Cr(V)-Salen complex at the specific oxidation state.
 The interaction was specific to the guanine nucleotide in the genetic sequence.
 In order to narrow the interaction between the Cr(V)-Salen complex with the guanine base, the researchers modified the bases to 8-oxo-G so to have site specific oxidation.
 The reaction between the two molecules caused DNA lesions; the two lesions observed at the modified base site were guanidinohydantoin and spiroiminodihydantoin.
 To further analyze the site of lesion, it was observed that polymerase stopped at the site and adenine was inappropriately incorporated into the DNA sequence opposite of the 8-oxo-G base.
-Therefore, these lesions predominately contain G-->T transversions.
+Therefore, these lesions predominately contain G→T transversions.
 High-valent chromium is seen to act as a carcinogen as researchers found that "the mechanism of damage and base oxidation products for the interaction between high-valent chromium and DNA... are relevant to in vivo formation of DNA damage leading to cancer in chromate-exposed human populations".
 Consequently, it shows how high-valent chromium can act as a carcinogen with 8-oxo-G forming xenobiotics.

 Another example of a genotoxic substance causing DNA damage are pyrrolizidine alkaloids (PAs).
 These substances are found mainly in plant species and are poisonous to animals, including humans; about half of them have been identified as genotoxic and many as tumorigenic.
 The researchers concluded from testing that when metabolically activated, "PAs produce DNA adducts, DNA cross-linking, DNA breaks, sister chromatid exchange, micronuclei, chromosomal aberrations, gene mutations, and chromosome mutations in vivo and in vitro."
-The most common mutation within the genes are G:C --> T:A tranversions and tandem base substitution.
+The most common mutation within the genes are G:C → T:A tranversions and tandem base substitution.
 The pyrrolizidine alkaloids are mutagenic in vivo and in vitro and, therefore, responsible for the carcinogenesis prominently in the liver.
 Comfrey is an example of a plant species that contains fourteen different PAs.
 The active metabolites interact with DNA to cause DNA damage, mutation induction, and cancer development in liver endothelial cells and hepatocytes.
 The researchers discovered in the end that the "comfrey is mutagenic in liver, and PA contained in comfrey appear to be responsible for comfrey-induced toxicity and tumor induction,".